Drugs and Alcohol

 staff shall accompany the child to the emergency room of the nearest hospital for examination.
 When the medical examination is conducted by a physician selected by the parent/guardian, the examination shall be at the sole expense of the parent/guardian.
 Alternatively, a medical examination conducted by a physician selected by the District or by a physician at the emergency room of the nearest hospital will be at the expense of the District.
 The parent/guardian must comply with allRe-Entry for Students Suspected of being Under the Influence of a Chemical SubstanceA.
 A student may resume attendance at school pending the results of the chemical screening:B. If the results of the chemical screening are positive (including failure to comply with chemical screening, diluted, or tampered), progressive discipline will be implemented.Disciplinary Action

 If the results of the chemical screening are positive, progressive discipline will be implemented as follows:A. First OffenseB.
-Second Offense5. student privileges may be revokedC.
+Second Offense5. student privileges will be revokedC.
 Third Offense4. student privileges will be revokedStudent found Possessing, Distributing and/or Selling a Chemical Substance or Drug ParaphernaliaA.
 Any staff member observing a student who appears to be in possession of a chemical substance or drug paraphernalia must report the observed student’s behavior immediately to the building administrator.
 The staff member must notify the main office by intercom or in writing that assistance is required immediately.B.
 The building administrator shall escort the student to the main office.C.
 The building administrator shall notify the superintendent of schools or his/her designee, the parent/guardian, and the appropriate law enforcement agency.
 He/she must also complete a Violence, Vandalism and Substance Abuse Incident Report to be submitted to the superintendent of schools.

 E.The student is required to submit to a chemical substance screening as delineated in these procedures to rule out chemical substance use.
 After the school receives the results of the chemical substance screening, the parent/guardian is required to contact the building’s student assistance coordinator within 24 hours to set up a parent/child assessment meeting during the ten (10) day suspension period.
 Failure to comply will result in further disciplinary action.Drug Free School Zone LawThe Drug Free School Zone Law deals with the distribution or possession with intent to distribute controlled dangerous substances within 1,000 feet of a school or on school property or a school bus.
 In cases where the offense involves less than one ounce of marijuana distributed or intended for distribution, the law requires a sentence of at least one (1) year, which is a mandatory minimum term to be imposed.
 In all other cases, the statute calls for a mandatory minimum sentence of at least three (3) years.AuthorityNew Jersey law (N.J.S.A.
 18A-40-4.1) mandates an immediate examination of students suspected of using a chemical substance for the purpose of diagnosing whether the student is under the influence of a chemical substance.
 If it is determined the student is under the influence of a chemical substance, a report must be furnished to the New Jersey State Department of Health, and the student cannot resume attendance at school until a written medical report is submitted certifying that substance abuse no longer interferes with the student’s physical and mental ability to perform in school.